It is an organic compound with high nitrogen content formed in the body during the breakdown of proteins and ammonia.

 High uremia is seen primarily with chronic kidney disease, particularly end-stage renal disease (ESRD).

-The kidney’s inability to efficiently filter the blood of toxic products allows it to accumulate in the bloodstream.
+The kidney’s inability to efficiently filter the blood of toxic products allows them to accumulate in the bloodstream.
 This can be seen with a variety of kidney and systemic diseases, including:

 - Urinary stones.